-6. Once you can demonstrate your test program, you have completed this stage!
-Take a photo of your circuit, export your code, and submit both to the assignment for stage 1b on Canvas.
+4. Once you can demonstrate your test program, you have completed this stage!

 Stage 2: Play some notes

 For this stage, we will play a simple melody using the buzzer, with the timing for each note controlled by our timer.
 If you do not yet have your extra parts, you can implement this stage (for now) by displaying the notes on the screen instead of using the buzzer-this will allow you to start working with your data structures and the timer.